Mobile Menu

 pH 5.8 – 8.0

-Bandit Corydoras (Corydoras metae)
+7. Bandit Corydoras (Corydoras metae)

 Bandit Corydoras have had commercial importance in the aquarium trade industry for a long time.
-It is named after the fish was first found in the Orinoco River in Colombia.
-This fish is also known as masked corydoras due to black mask over its eyes.
+It is named after the fish that was first found in the Orinoco River in Colombia.
+This fish is also known as masked corydoras due to the black mask over its eyes.

-This peaceful fish will be an addition for your community tank.
+This peaceful fish will be an addition to your community tank.
 It can grow on a small scale up to 2 inches in length.
 So, any 10-gallon fish tank is sufficient for them to provide the best environment.
 You can add plants as well as driftwood to give them hiding places.

-About the feed, give your fish with flake food or sinking pellets as an everyday meal.
+About the feed, give your fish flake food or sinking pellets as an everyday meal.
 Again, blood worms and brine shrimp-like meaty foods deliver them as a treat.

 Corydoras metae Overview